Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: I'm thinking of combining all 3 games into one page, since they all are related and just have a couple unique settings.

+## Day 60: September 10, 2019

+**Today's Progress**: Worked on Learn app.
+Took care of a bunch of flashcard JS work, such as creating cards, flipping cards, and moving to next card.

+**Thoughts**: This was extremely satisfying and exciting, and I had a hard time stopping coding for the night!
+I started getting an object set up with all the info related to a flashcard session like points, settings, and actual flashcards used.
+Tomorrow I want to get settings set up better, fix a bug I found, and start setting up practice mode.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.